 Red deer (cervus elaphus) are native to Assynt, the species having migrated to the British Isles from Europe about 11,000 years ago.
 They are the largest land mammal in the British Isles.
 Before our purchase of the Glencanisp and Drumrunie Estates in 2005, the estates were run along traditional Scottish Highland sporting estates lines, where the deer herd was managed to produce the best trophy antler stags for the landowner and his guests to shoot.

 In the autumn, the hills echo with the calls of the stags assembling and keeping a group of hinds to mate with.
 This is one of the great glories of the Scottish Highlands.
-You can safely enjoy seeing and listening to this even while hunting is going on, as long as you stick to the tracks through our estates during the hunting season.

 Everyone stalking deer on our land will be required to prove their skill with rifle shooting and safe handling.
 They will be accompanied while out stalking by a professional guide to ensure safety and good hunting practice, and to ensure any deer shot help meet our management plan.
 Hunters will also need to be fit and healthy, as lots of walking, scrambling, and crawling will be involved, all without any certainty of shooting anything unless the hunting gods and the weather are on your side.
 Some say winter hunting for hinds is more challenging than hunting stags, as the hinds are warier than the stags and the winter weather conditions are tougher for the hunter, and it takes a special kind of hunter to hunt for the hunt’s sake, as there will definitely be no trophy antlers to take home at the successful end of a hind stalk.